iafisher/drill/README.md

 ## Quiz file format
 You create the quizzes yourself as JSON files.
 This section documents the format of the JSON, although note that since popquiz is under active development, the format may change in backwards-incompatible fashion without warning.

-The root JSON object should have a single `questions` field mapping to an array of question objects:
+The root JSON object must have a `questions` field mapping to an array of question objects:

 ```
 {